 Rationale: The final diagnosis is presumptive COVID-19 based on the patient's presenting signs and symptoms and known exposure.
-U07.2 is assigned as the main problem because COVID-19 was diagnosed clinically and epidemiologically and a COVID-19 lab test was not performed on this patient.
+U07.2 is assigned as the main problem because COVID-19 was diagnosed clinically and epidemiologically and a COVID-19 test was not performed on this patient.
 Prefix Q is not applied.

 Example: The patient presents to the emergency department with signs and symptoms of COVID-19.
 The patient had a positive result on a rapid antigen test (RAT) on the day of presentation.
-COVID-19 lab testing is not performed on the patient.
 The patient is discharged with instructions to self-isolate and to return if signs and symptoms worsen.